-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+We also cover routine eye examinations, eyeglasses and contact lenses.
+See the Medical Benefits Chart in this chapter for details.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
 We cover routine hearing exams, fitting exams and hearing aids.
 See the Medical Benefits Chart in this chapter for details.
-Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.